Department Sanitation, Water and Solid Waste for Development

 At the WASH Learning Lab, we design, test, and refine innovative educational approaches that strengthen how WASH and solid waste management knowledge is taught and applied in practice.
 Our work goes beyond content delivery: we experiment with digital, immersive, and adaptive learning formats to improve accessibility, learner engagement, inclusiveness, and the connection between theory and real-world implementation.

-Our current innovation portfolio focuses on four complementary areas: augmented reality to bdige classroom learning and field-level understanding of technologies, immersive 360° video for field-based learning, the Beekee Box for offline-first digital learning to expand access in low-connectivity contexts, and AI-supported tools to enhance inclusiveness and teaching and learning processes.
+Our current innovation portfolio focuses on four complementary areas: augmented reality to bridge classroom learning and field-level understanding of technologies, immersive 360° video for field-based learning, the Beekee Box for offline-first digital learning to expand access in low-connectivity contexts, and AI-supported tools to enhance inclusiveness and teaching and learning processes.
 By testing and co-creating these approaches in collaboration with partners across different context, we generate evidence on their potential, limitations, and pathways for scale-up.

 ARise: Augmented Reality - Innovative Science Education